NYSCP Operation Choice - North Yorkshire

 • Youth Drug and Alcohol Referral procedure (Niche Outcome 22)

-• Agreement to attend one appointment with specialist drug service provider (with the option of continued voluntary engagement)
+• Agreement to attend one appointment with a specialist drug service provider (with the option of continued voluntary engagement)

 • Youth Caution / Youth Conditional Caution – referral to Youth Outcome Panel (YOP)

 The eligibility criteria will extend to the possession of any drug identified under the Misuse of Drugs Act 1971.
-It does not extend to C&YP who are under investigation for drugs supply offences (Possession with intent to supply: PWITS).
+It does not extend to C&YP who are under investigation for drug supply offences (Possession with intent to supply: PWITS).

-What information can I give parents/guardians, which explains the process to them?
+What information can I give parents/guardians which explains the process to them?

 The parent/guardian will be consenting to a course of police led educational intervention.
-This work is instead of getting arrested, interviewed as a voluntary attendee, getting a Drug and Alcohol Referral (DAR), a caution or going to court.
+This work is instead of getting arrested, being interviewed as a voluntary attendee, getting a Drug and Alcohol Referral (DAR), a caution or going to court.

 • Drugs and The Law